 Explore B.C.'s Fiordland in August on our Grizzly Bear Tours

 6 or 8-day adventure cruises to explore B.C.'s Fiordland aboard our 54 foot ship Great Bear II

-Watch Grizzly Bears and Spirit Bears fishing for salmon in B.C.'s Great Bear Rainforest and the Fiordlands on our Grizzly Bear Tours.
-You will also have opportunities for whale watching and encounter the culture of First Nations Peoples with Ocean Adventures on B.C.'s west coast.
+Watch Grizzly Bears fishing for salmon in Fiordland in B.C.'s Great Bear Rainforest on our Grizzly Bear tours.
+You will also have opportunities for whale watching, bird watching and to learn about the unique cultures of Coastal First Nations with Ocean Adventures on B.C.'s west coast.